© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Site of Panworth Hall and medieval settlement is a scheduled monument protected by Historic England under reference 1002892.
 View the official record →

-The Site of Panworth Hall and medieval settlement is a scheduled monument in Norfolk comprising the remains of a medieval manor house and associated settlement.
+The Site of Panworth Hall and medieval settlement is a deserted medieval village and hall site located in Norfolk.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1002892.

 Site of Panworth Hall and medieval settlement is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1002892.